One Archer Lane

 No analysis available

-I searched for a numeric owner-occupancy figure like "80% owner occupied" as well as strong qualitative indicators.
-The remarks only describe the building as having high owner occupancy, so there is no explicit percentage to report.
+I searched for a specific percentage like "80% owner occupied" or similar numeric owner-occupancy language and found none.
+Multiple remarks describe the building as having high owner occupancy, but that is not enough to assign a percentage without guessing.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.